The Social Dimensions of Scientific Knowledge

 - –––, 1994.
 Smoke and Mirrors: How Science Reflects Reality, New York: Routledge.

-- Cartwright, Nancy, with Jordi Cat, Lola Fleck, and Hasok Chang, 1996.
-Otto Neurath: Philosophy Between Science and Politics, New York, NY: Cambridge University Press.
+- –––, and Jordi Cat, Lola Fleck, and Hasok Chang, 1996.
+Otto Neurath: Philosophy Between Science and Politics, New York: Cambridge University Press.

 - Cranor, Carl F., 2004.
 “Toward Understanding Aspects of the Precautionary Principle,” Journal of Medicine and Philosophy, 29(3): 259–79.